 Mini Cherry Cobblers

-Preheat the oven to 375º.
-While the oven is preheating, halve and pit the cherries.
-Be sure and catch all the juice.
-Once pitted, sprinkle the cherries with 2 tablespoons of sugar and the juice from 1/2 a lemon.
-Gently stir to coat the cherries.
+- While oven is preheating, sprinkle 2 tablespoons sugar and juice from 1/2 lemon over cherries, Gently stir to coat cherries.

 Helpful Hint: If you don’t like cherries, substitute blackberries, peaches, blueberries or plums.